tuxideas/e-c/README.md

+# ECE

-# ES6 Easy
+EcmaScript Easy

-The next version for EcmaScript is already here and in Tuxideas we care about it
+Classes and Functions for easy Use

+Made with love by